Get Legal Help to Change Your Name

-Your can choose to enrol the deed with the Royal Courts of Justice for a fee of £36, although this is not compulsory.
-Samuels’ fixed fee for drafting the deed and accompanying documents for enrolment is only £150 plus VAT.
-You will need to tell us whether you wish to enrol the change of name deed when you instruct us.
+If you choose to enroll the deed with the Royal Courts of Justice, then our fixed fee for drafting the deed and accompanying documents is only £300 plus VAT plus an enrolment fee of around £42 which is payable to the Court.
+You will need to tell us whether you wish to enroll the change of name deed when you instruct us.

 If you want to change your name, we will make the process quick and simple for you.
 Why not contact us today to see how we can help?

 If you wish to legally change your child's name, you can use the Deed Poll process if you have either: